fantazio/D-ce/Readme.md

 - `make` will get you the **duce** binary file
 - `make check` will make and run tests

+In both case you will need menhir.
+It is available via OPAM.

 ##Goal
 I am doing this project in order to improve my OCaml skills, learn more about C